-3.5 The Teaching Agency will investigate the case by considering the evidence against the criteria set out in The Prohibition of Teachers.
+3.5 The National College for Teaching & Leadership will investigate the case by considering the evidence against the criteria set out in The Prohibition of Teachers.
 It will seek additional evidence, as appropriate, by making reasonable requests of relevant parties for further information or explanations.
 It may also seek advice from relevant experts, e.g. from the teaching, medical or legal professions, where this is necessary to assist the investigation.
-The Teaching Agency will send to the teacher all documents it is considering during the investigation and invite the teacher to submit comments and further evidence within a further two weeks before it reaches the investigation decision.
+The National College for Teaching & Leadership will send to the teacher all documents it is considering during the investigation and invite the teacher to submit comments and further evidence within a further two weeks before it reaches the investigation decision.